RoyalSkye/royalskye.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am a Postdoctoral Fellow in the College of Computing and Data Science at Nanyang Technological University ([CCDS@NTU](https://www.ntu.edu.sg/computing)), where I work with [Prof. Jie Zhang](https://personal.ntu.edu.sg/zhangj).
+Hi, I am a Research Fellow in the College of Computing and Data Science at Nanyang Technological University ([CCDS@NTU](https://www.ntu.edu.sg/computing)), where I work with [Prof. Jie Zhang](https://personal.ntu.edu.sg/zhangj).
 Previously, I obtained my Ph.D. in Computer Science at NTU in 2025, where I’m fortunate to be advised by Prof. Jie Zhang and Dr. Chi Xu.
 I received my B.Eng. in Software Engineering from Northeastern University (NEU) in 2019, and my M.Sc. in Artificial Intelligence from NTU in 2021.

 Research
 ======